-Research team launches groundbreaking drug trial in AfricaFebruary 16th, 2013 in Medications
+Research team launches groundbreaking drug trial in AfricaFebruary 16, 2013 in Medicine & Health / Medications

 Determined to bring relief to seizure victims, a Michigan State University research team this month begins a groundbreaking clinical drug trial that could help prevent a quarter-million African children from developing epilepsy each year.